 We grow what we can, and keep chickens, but we are not purists.
 We shop at supermarkets like ordinary people – I can’t buy saffron in our village.
 My favourite place in the world (next to my kitchen) is in a village market anywhere in the world checking out the produce and imagining what will emerge from the pan.
 This blog is simply to share the simple pleasures of life, friendship and food.

-After years of working all over the world – UK, Siberia, Russia, Sweden – I now have more time to settle into the foundations of my life – my family, my friends, my home and my kitchen.
+After years of working all over the world – UK, Siberia, Russia, Sweden – I am settling into the foundations of my life – my family, my friends, my home and my kitchen.
 The kitchen has always been the place where I relax and submerge myself in the ingredients and the books and the alchemy created by just opening the doors of the larder, catching a hint of smoked paprika, preserved lemons, vanilla and home roast indian spices in Le Parfait jars.
 That’s why this blog is called Hecichera – it means sorceress and I have been called that in my time!